Tomshiii/ahk_wiki/Latest/Other Scripts/Streamdeck AHK.md

 - `extractSingle.ahk` => extracts all audio streams from the individually selected file
 - `extractAll.ahk`    => extracts all audio streams from all `.mp4`/`.mkv` files in the selected directory
+> ⚠️ `extractAll.ahk` will initially check to see if [Bulk Audio Extract Tool](https://github.com/TimeTravelPenguin/BulkAudioExtractTool) is installed before proceeding. ⚠️
+> If it is, it will pipe the selected directory to that tool, if it isn't it will simply run the required ffmpeg commands manually.
+> The benefits of this tool are; to allow the user more options/control if they intend on changing the command sent to the command line, as well as providing visual progress bars to show how long the extraction process has left.
+***

+## Reencode Scripts
+These scripts take advantage of `ffmpeg` to reencoded a selected file (or directory) to a desired codec.
+> ⚠️ If you do **not** have [`ffmpeg` installed](https://github.com/Tomshiii/ahk/wiki/Install-ffmpeg) to the system path, these scripts will not work. ⚠️

+- `reencode_h26x.ahk`       => reencodes the selected file to `h264`/`h264` at the selected quality
+- `reencode_prores.ahk`     => reencodes the selected file to `prores` at the selected quality
+- `reencode_prores_all.ahk` => reencodes the selected directory to `prores` at the selected quality
 ***
 ## Lock Scripts
 These scripts are designed to trigger `prem.excalibur.lockTracks()`
 ***